jckett/Text-Mining/README.md

 This project is an exploratory text mining analysis on Hans Christian Andersen's *The Little Mermaid*.

+## The Data

+This project uses a PDF of the original short story *The Little Mermaid*, which was made public through Global Grey Publishing.

 ## Technologies

 Completed in R, the following packages are used